robertpopa/robertpopa/README.md

 <h1 align="center"> Hi, I'm Robert Popa 👋 </h1>

-<h4 align="center"> I'm a Java Software Engineer focusing on cloud apps.
-I share my knowledge and experiences accumulated over 15+ years of working in the IT industry for various clients and having delivered effective solutions worldwide.
-Remember, you'll be better off with great software TODAY instead of the fantasy of perfect software TOMORROW. </h4>
+<h4 align="center"> 👋 I am a Senior Java Engineer and Consultant with a rich history of 𝟭𝟱+ 𝘆𝗲𝗮𝗿𝘀 in the industry.
+My passion lies in crafting innovative solutions that drive business success on a global scale. </h4>

 <p>&nbsp;</p>